Paroyer/ModCatalogue/Mods/CubeMod.md

 ## Side Note

 &bull; Be carefull on the Repo link, the latest version shown on the right side is 1.0.
-Actually it's 1.02, check all Release to be sure.
+Actually it's 1.02, check all Release to be sure and even tho it says to use Frognik modloader don't.

 ## Media Placeholder
 <!--START_SLIDESHOW-->